Reflection-mode Multi-slice Fourier Ptychographic Tomography: Introduction

-We validate our rFPT technique in both simulations and experiments.
+We validate our rMS-FPT technique in both simulations and experiments.
 In simulations, we test the technique on a four-layer phase resolution target placed on a perfect mirror.
 The reconstruction results demonstrate that our technique achieves a lateral resolution of \qty{750}{\nm} with strong optical sectioning ability at a \qty{10}{\um} layer separation using a 0.28 NA imaging system.
-Experimentally, we implement rFPT using a reflection-mode LED array microscope~\cite{wang2023fourier}, as shown in Fig.~\ref{fig:ridt_overview}(b).
+Experimentally, we implement rMS-FPT using a reflection-mode LED array microscope~\cite{wang2023fourier}, as shown in Fig.~\ref{fig:ridt_overview}(b).
 We image a two-layer resolution target sample and a multi-layer scattering sample.
 The experimental reconstructions achieve the expected lateral resolution of $\lambda / 0.84$ for the two-layer resolution target, corresponding to a resolution enhancement factor of $1.5\times$ the incoherent diffraction limit of a traditional BF microscope.
 For the multi-layer scattering sample, we achieve clear reconstructions in all layers, including overlapping beads, integrated circuit pattern, and resolution target, across a $\sim \qty{200}{\um}$ depth range and \qtyproduct{1.2 x 1.2}{\mm} lateral FOV.

-Our results demonstrate that rFPT provides a robust and practical solution for high-resolution, wide-field 3D metrology on reflective substrates, overcoming the limitations of existing DT methods.
-The technique’s ability to accurately reconstruct high-resolution 3D RI distributions on complex multi-layered samples across a wide FOV makes it well-suited for industrial metrology and inspection applications.
+Our results demonstrate that rMS-FPT provides a robust and practical solution for high-resolution, wide-field 3D metrology on reflective substrates, overcoming the limitations of existing DT methods.
+The technique's ability to accurately reconstruct high-resolution 3D RI distributions on complex multi-layered samples across a wide FOV makes it well-suited for industrial metrology and inspection applications.

+Our rMS-FPT strategy characterizes the 3D RI distribution of a reflective-substrate-supported samples from measured intensity images under diverse illumination angles, using the reflection-mode LED microscope, as shown in Fig.~\ref{fig:ridt_overview}.
+The reconstruction process involves solving the inverse scattering problem, where the scattering process is modeled using our proposed rMSBP framework, shown in Fig.~\ref{fig:ridt_overview}(d).
+The difference between the rMSBP prediction and the measured intensity formulates the loss function for the inverse problem.
+As rMSBP is a non-linear forward model, we employ a gradient-based algorithm to iteratively update the estimated 3D RI distribution and minimize the loss function.
+The details of the rMSBP algorithm are provided in the \textbf{APPENDIX} section.
+With the rMS-FPT system and algorithm, we validate the performance of our rMS-FPT strategy in both simulations and experiments.